rawrtc/rawrtc/README.md

 API: ORTC

 The DTLS transport loopback tool starts two DTLS transport instances which work on top of an established ICE transport connection.
-As soon as the DTLS connection has been established, it uses an internal interface to send raw data on the DTLS transport to the other peer.
-There's currently no way to verify that the data has been received but you can trace the packets using Wireshark.

 To verify that the DTLS connection establishes, wait for the following line for both clients *A* and *B*: